-The location of the PCIe block as well as the GTH quad in which lane 0 is placed.
+The PCIe block and GTH quad location in which lane 0 is placed.

 • The location of the GT quad, which can be one clock region above the PCIe block, in the same region as the PCIe block, or one clock region below the PCIe block.